martintoreilly/bif-lab/README.md

 Display the map of BIFs using `mtBifShow(bifs)`

+Run tests to verify the output of mtBifs for canonical features for each BIF class using one of:

+`mtBifs_test(1);` to print a test report in the Matlab command window

+`[testOutcomes, testOutcomeDetails] = mtBifs_test(0);` to save the test outcomes and outcome messages for further processing with no printed output.

+For further information on any of the above functions type: `help <functionName>` at the Matlab command line

 ## Introduction to BIFs
 BIFs are a classification of local image structure into seven different classes on the basis of approximate local symmetry.
 The seven classes are: